 If you are planning to get married at a specific hotel or are staying at one on your honeymoon, a hotel credit card could also be a smart way to offset some of your expenses.

 For example, if you are a Marriott Bonvoy Boundless® Credit Card cardholder, you could earn some major bonus points and rewards just for handling wedding expenses with your card.
-For a limited time, new cardholders can earn 125,000 bonus points and a Free Award Night (valued at up to 50,000 points) when you spend $5,000 in the first three months.
-Additionally, this card offers up to 17 points for every dollar spent at participating Marriott Bonvoy properties and two points for every dollar spent on everything else.
-So say you book a banquet hall at an eligible property that costs $3,000 – you stand to earn as many as 51,000 points on that purchase alone, and make a serious dent in spending enough to qualify for the welcome bonus if you're a new cardholder.
+Earn three free nights after spending $3,000 on purchases in your first three months from account opening.
+Additionally, this card offers up to 17 points for every dollar spent at participating Marriott Bonvoy properties; 3X total points on up to $6,000 in combined purchases at gas stations, restaurants and grocery stores each year; and two points for every dollar spent on everything else.
+So say you book a banquet hall at an eligible property that costs $3,000 – you stand to earn as many as 51,000 points on that purchase alone, and qualify for the welcome bonus if you're a new cardholder.
 That's some great perks just for booking your wedding at a participating Marriott Bonvoy property!
 Even if you're not getting married at a Bonvoy property, there's a good chance you might stay in one on your honeymoon, considering the fact that there are over 30 hotel brands all across the world that fall under the Bonvoy umbrella (The Ritz-Cartlon, St. Regis, JW Marriott, Sheraton, Westin, Four Points, and Aloft Hotels, just to name a few).
 There's a lot of point-earning potential with this card when it comes to your wedding - and beyond, thanks to two points earned on all "other" purchases.

 Cardholders can also earn a free night award every year after the account's anniversary (up to 35,000 point value), which could be a great perk to put towards the wedding night, if you have the card far enough in advance, or perhaps towards an anniversary trip later down the line.